Reasons for cutting down on alcohol

 A sound night’s sleep.
 Brighter skin.
 More time and energy.
 Cutting back on alcohol can have positive effects on the way you look and feel – often within just a few days.
 And at the same time, you’ll be reducing your longer term risk of serious illnesses such as cancer and liver and heart disease.

 If you’ve decided to cut back, here are some benefits to look out for.

-You don’t have to have a headache and be feeling sick for alcohol to start affecting you at work, regularly drinking above the UK Chief Medical Officers' (CMO) low risk drinking guidelines (no more than 14 units per week for men and women) will affect your concentration and ability to work.
-Now that you’re cutting back, you may spot you work that little bit smarter, which can do wonders for your stress levels – and your career.
+You don’t have to have a hangover for alcohol to start affecting you at work.
+Regularly drinking above the UK Chief Medical Officers' (CMO) low risk drinking guidelines (no more than 14 units per week for men and women) affects your concentration and ability to work.
+Cutting down on alcohol can help you feel less stressed and enjoy more of a work-life balance.2

 Alcohol dehydrates your skin making it appear dull and grey.
 However, after just a couple of days of drinking less you might already notice your skin starting to look better.2

 Alcoholic drinks are high in calories.
 Cutting down on drinking is a great way to cut back on empty calories.
 And by reducing the amount of calories you’re consuming, you should start to notice that you’re losing weight.2

 Did you know 2 glasses of wine (175ml) is the equivalent of 318 calories?
 Use our Unit and Calorie Calculator to find out what's in your drink.

 Alcohol can cause lots of problems for your stomach and digestive system including heartburn, IBS and gastritis.
 By cutting back you should notice a positive effect on your digestive system.3,4,5